Netherlands

 The corporate tax system of the Netherlands contains a number of well-known features providing for an attractive investment climate, such as: the fiscal unity regime with tax consolidation for group companies, a full participation exemption for capital gains and dividends from qualifying participations, and several favourable tax regimes (e.g. for patent income, investment vehicles, and income from ocean shipping activities).
 As of 2021, a withholding tax (WHT) on interest and royalties is due in certain situations, namely where the recipient is based in a low-tax jurisdiction or a non-cooperating jurisdiction in respect of information exchange, or in cases of abuse (see Conditional WHT on interest and royalty payments in the Withholding taxes section).
 As of 2024, this WHT will also apply to dividends.
 Finally, a legislative initiative is currently pending that aims to prevent the avoidance of dividend WHT by emigrating or cross-border merging of large companies with foreign entities (see Conditional dividend exit tax on relocation of head offices - proposal below).

-On 19 December 2023, the Netherlands adopted the ‘Minimum Tax Act 2024 (Pillar Two)’.
-By doing so, the Netherlands implements Pillar Two as of 1 January 2024, in line with the adopted Pillar Two Directive.
-The legislative proposal is almost entirely in line with the Directive.
-Entities established in the Netherlands that are part of a (multinational or large domestic) group with a consolidated group turnover of at least 750 million euros (EUR) will fall within the scope of the new legislation.
+The Netherlands implemented Pillar Two as of 1 January 2024, in line with the EU Pillar Two Directive.
+The Dutch legislation l is almost entirely in line with the Directive.
+Entities established in the Netherlands that are part of a (multinational or large domestic) group with a consolidated group turnover of at least EUR 750 million will fall within the scope of the new legislation.
 Certain sectors, such as investment funds and pension funds, are outside the scope of Pillar Two.

 Pillar One aims to allocate new taxing rights to market jurisdictions, even in absence of physical presence, via the introduction of a new set of tax rules potentially operating on top of the existing ones.
-Pillar One will apply to multinational enterprises (MNEs) with profitability above 10% and global turnover initially above EUR 20 billion.
-The Pillar One rules are expected to be introduced by a Multilateral Convention (MLC).
-In addition, the MLC will also contain provisions requiring the withdrawal of all existing digital service taxes and relevant similar measures with respect to all companies, as well as a commitment not to enter into such measures in the future.
+Pillar One will apply to MNEs with profitability above 10 per cent and global turnover initially above EUR 20bn.
+In October 2024, the members of the OECD/G20 Inclusive Framework on Base Erosion and Profit Shifting (Inclusive Framework) published the text of the Multilateral Convention to Implement Amount A of Pillar One with additional guidance.

 Currently, the Netherlands does not levy a digital service tax.